r-barnes/stackoverflow/qr_explainer/qr_explainer.md

 Today, we'll assume all of our $y$ have the same uncertainty and will find the best-fit line using **ordinary least squares**.

-Pedagogically, we'll also do this because the math has nice analytic forms and relative easy explanations.
+Pedagogically, we'll also do this because the math has nice analytic forms and relatively easy explanations.
 Much later, you'll forget that all these other options existed and spend the rest of your life developing sub-standard models, but that's another story.

 # Choosing An Error Function

-The foregoing means that for a given point $i$ with coordinates $(x,y)$ and a model $f(x)$ the error of that point with respect to the model is $e_i=g(f(x_i),y_i)$ where $g(\cdot)$ is some function.
+The foregoing means that for a given point $i$ with coordinates $(x,y)$ and a model $f(x)$, the error of that point with respect to the model is $e_i=g(f(x_i),y_i)$ where $g(\cdot)$ is some function.
 The total error is the sum of all of these errors: $\sum_i e_i$.

 How can we choose an appropriate $g(\cdot)$?

-Since we're summing $g(\cdot)$ across many inputs, it's clear that it should always be positive, otherwise the error of one point would cancel another.
+Since we're summing $g(\cdot)$ across many inputs, it's clear that $g(\cdot)$ should always be positive, otherwise the error of one point would cancel another.
 So $g(\cdot)$ needs to map the range $(-\infty,\infty)$ to the range $[0, \infty)$.
 A couple of obvious functions that do this are the square function and the absolute value function.
 We will prefer the square function because:

 * It has nice derivatives, allowing for easy mathematical analysis.
 * It implies that the uncertainties in the $y$ terms are normally distributed.
-* If we assume that our $y$ datapoints are independent and normal distributed, the least squares method using a squared error term is the result of [maximum likelihood](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation).
+* If we assume that our $y$ datapoints are independent and normally distributed, the least squares method using a squared error term is the result of [maximum likelihood](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation).
 * It penalizes points farther from the line more than points closer to the line, which has a certain karmic justice about it.

-So, for a point $(x,y)$ and a model $f(x)$ the error of that point with respect ot the model is $e_i=(f(x_i)-y_i)^2$.
+So, for a point $(x,y)$ and a model $f(x)$, the error of that point with respect to the model is $e_i=(f(x_i)-y_i)^2$.
 The total error is still $\sum_i e_i$.

 Regardless of which error we choose, if we search all possible combinations of values of `a` and `b` and choose the one with the smallest sum of errors, we call this the best-fitting model.
-It is the model that minimizes the squared error or, in other words, the least-squares fit.
+It is the model that minimizes the squared error or, in other words, it is the least-squares fit.

 If we were using total least squares with perpendicular errors, examining all the models might look like this, except that we'd also have to search all the possible offsets of the line: